Duangjaii/Portfolio/README.md

 - [Learning resources](https://github.com/Duangjaii/Portfolio#learning-resources)

 # About me
 I have a strong coordination, organization and problem solving, due to my background as project coordinator, middle and high school tutor, elementary school teacher and seller that give me the opportunity to communicate with many kinds and generations of people.
 I have a strong curiosity that makes me eager to learn many things and love working in a team.
-Moreover, attention in detail is my strong trait as the Thai design jewelry shop owner, my products are made of gold and silver and done it by the goldsmith, so all products are detailed and delicate work that I have to check precisely before selling to customer.
+Moreover, attention to detail is my strong trait as the Thai design jewelry shop owner, my products are made of gold and silver and done it by the goldsmith, so all products are detailed and delicate work that I have to check precisely before selling to customer.

 After I gathered the feedback of customers from the bank products, and I’ve found many problems about technologies like mobile banking application.
 These problems make a lot of bad effects, therefore I realized that how important the software tester are in the a rapidly-progressive technology.